smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### *Preprocessing*

 1. The color image was converted to grayscale to reduce the size of the training dataset, thereby reducing the training time and cost.
-1. The grayscaled image was normalized to have 0 mean to keep the numbers small
+1. The grayscaled image was normalized with 0 mean to keep the numbers small

 #### *Model Architecture*